hcz197/mlb-travel/readme.md

 because the venue data are hardcoded as of right now.
 This should be fixed when venue data is parsed from MLB's API.

 This program does not account for end of season travel, as it focuses on regular season and playoff teams don't all travel home after the regular season.

+Future plans:
+- Replace hardcoded data with stream from MLB API
+- Visualization
+- (Maybe) GUI